pichim/PM2_PES_Board_Example/docs/markdown/general_info.md

 - Look for the "Mbed Programs" directory within your profile directory.
 - Inside "Mbed Programs," you'll find folders containing your Mbed programs.

-**2. Locating the .hex File:**
+**2. Locating the .bin File:**
 - Inside your project folder, go to the "BUILD" directory.
 - Within the "BUILD" directory, locate the folder named after your target hardware (e.g., "NUCLEO_F446RE").
-- Open this specific folder, where you will find the .hex file bearing the project name and ".hex" extension.
+- Open this specific folder, where you will find the .bin file bearing the project name and ".bin" extension.

-This .hex file serves as the compiled binary for flashing your microcontroller with the updated firmware.
+This .bin file serves as the compiled binary for flashing your microcontroller with the updated firmware.
 You can either drag and drop it onto the corresponding drive representing your microcontroller or utilize external tools for programming.
+When you drag and drop the file into the window that appears when the microcontroller is connected, the file disappears from view.
+However, it's actually uploaded to the microcontroller and should work as expected.